Turkana County: Geography

 The county is within the boundaries of the former Rift Valley province.
 According to data provided during 1991 the majority of the population at that time lived by way of farming.
-With an area of nearly 77,000 km2, Turkana is the largest county, including the area covered by Lake Tukana, in Kenya.
+With an area of nearly 77,000 km2, Turkana is the largest county, including the area covered by Lake Turkana, in Kenya.

 Turkana County is emerging to be a major source of electric power in Kenya.
 Kengen's Turkwel Hydro Power Plant, situated on the southwest of Turkana County, produces hydroelectric power which is connected to the national power grid at Lessos.
 The county is current subject of crude oil exploration in Block 10BB and Block 13T and has potential for geothermal, solar and wind energy.

 Kekarongole and Katilu had irrigation networks made commencing sometime during or after 1975.

 Rainfall measurements per annum (1982 data) is recorded as less than ten inches; with a range of between 115mm and 650mm.

 There were thirteen drought periods in a period of 50 years beginning 1938.